 Tips for Planning Your Estate

 - When it comes to planning your own estate, it’s easy to get in over your head.
 That’s why consulting with a financial advisor can be a huge help.
-SmartAsset’s free financial advisor matching tool can connect you with up to three qualified financial advisors in your area.
-A financial advisor can build you a financial plan and invest your assets so you have plenty to pass on to your heirs.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Before you worry about your estate, make sure you’ve set yourself up for a comfortable and secure retirement.
 Our retirement calculator will show you whether you’re on pace to save enough to meet your retirement income needs.